Bankole2000/tql-card-validation/README.md

 ## How to use

 * Register a user by posting `username`, `email` and `password` to `/api/register`;
 * Login to user account by posting `email` and `password` to `/api/login` to get `accessToken`
-* Use Access token to send card validation request to `/api/validate-card`
+* Use Access token in request header `Authorization: Bearer <accessToken>` to send card validation request to `/api/validate-card`